Green Bee LifeGreen Bee Life

 • Carrier oil behavior (butter vs. MCT vs. olive oil)

-• Heat during cooking
+• Heat exposure during cooking

 …can all influence how cannabinoids are activated, preserved, or degraded.